 - Create a Bucket in Amazon S3

-Create a bucket inside Amazon S3.
-(Note: When creating the bucket, make sure that under Object Ownership, select ACLs enabled).
+Note: When creating the bucket, under Object Ownership, select ACLs enabled.

 - Add an Object to the Bucket

-Use the provided image file in the instructions and use the AWS S3 management console to upload the image to the Amazon S3 bucket you’ve just created.
+Download the provided image file in the instructions, and upload it to the Amazon S3 bucket you just created.